mono/website/docs/faq/technical.md

 }
 ```

-Notice that as of Mono 2.2 the version returned on MacOS X is still 4 for legacy reasons, too much code was written between the time that the MacOSX value was introduced and the time that we wrote this text which has lead to a lot of user code in the wild to not cope with the newly introduced value.
+Notice that as of Mono 2.2 the version returned on macOS is still 4 for legacy reasons, too much code was written between the time that the macOS value was introduced and the time that we wrote this text which has lead to a lot of user code in the wild to not cope with the newly introduced value.

 A better way of testing for Unixness is to make tests that are feature specific instead of dividing the code in Unix vs Windows.
 For example, for file system operations, it is better to use the path character separator and compare it for '/' or '\\' as that would not depend on the actual enumeration value.